Murburn concept: Hormesis and idiosyncratic dose responses

+Oxygenic photosynthesis

 The tapping of sunlight's energy forms the primary means of provision of carbon-centered organic molecules for sustaining life on our planet.
 The classical explanations of Kok-Joliot cycle, Z-scheme, Q-cycle, etc. were demonstrated to be untenable.
-A murburn model (involving DROS) of sunlight harvesting (involving DROS) was recently proposed as a mechanism for the explanation of Emerson effect and several other observations (like the enhancement effect of bicarbonate ions on oxygen evolution, the enhancement of chloride ions on e-transfers in vitro, etc.) that were incompatible with the classical purview.
+A murburn model (involving DROS) of sunlight harvesting was recently proposed as a mechanism for the explanation of Emerson effect and several other observations (like the enhancement effect of bicarbonate ions on oxygen evolution, the enhancement of chloride ions on e-transfers in vitro, etc.) that were incompatible with the classical purview.

-- Ionic differentials and electrophysiology
+Ionic differentials and electrophysiology

-Classical membrane theory espouses that ionic differentials in and out of cells arise due to pumping by membrane-embedded proteins like Na-K-ATPase.
+Classical membrane theory espouses that ionic differentials in and out of cells arise caused by pumping by membrane-embedded proteins like Na-K-ATPase.
 Also in this purview, the source of trans-membrane potential (TMP) results due to difference of concentration of ions across phases.
-In the context or TMP fluctuations, murburn model brings in a new perspective of effective charge separation leading to an excess of negative charges transiently resulting inside, due to the ability of oxygen to accept free electron(s).Further, preferential co-solubilization of cations by respiratory activity has been pointed out as another reason for ion-differentials.
+In the context or TMP fluctuations, murburn model brings in a new perspective of effective charge separation leading to an excess of negative charges transiently resulting inside, due to the ability of oxygen to accept free electrons.
+Further, preferential co-solubilization of cations by respiratory activity has been pointed out as another reason for ion-differentials.
+Murburn concept also explains the structure-function correlation of Na,K-ATPase, suggesting it functions as a murzyme facilitating thermodynamic equilibriums at the membrane-interface rather than as a classical ion pump.
+A comprehensive 2026 publication in the International Journal of Biological Macromolecules provides a detailed comparison of affinity-binding and murburn models for cellular cation-transporters, further consolidating the murburn perspective on electrophysiology.
+Discounting the thermodynamic/kinetic feasibility of high-throughput and highly selective ion-pumps and channels, it also provides a mathematical relation for transmembrane potential, based on anionic DRS produced inside.